programminghistorian/ph-submissions/lessons/geoparser-lesson.md

 </ent>
 ```

 The next part of the command (`“%s\t%s\t%s\t%s\t%s\n”`) specifies how the output should be printed.
-In this case, each specified string (`%s`) should be delimited by a tab (`\t`) character and the last string should be followed by a new line.
+In this case, each specified string (`%s`) is delimited by a tab (`\t`) character and the last string is followed by a new line.
 In this case, the following 5 strings for each location entity are specified:

 *	`"normalize-space(parts)"` refers to the location mention recognised in the text. normalize() removes any unnecessary whitespace.
 *	`"@gazref”` refers to the ID reference of the location in the gazetteer, if resolved.